Are you thinking of living in Bedford?

 A balance of rural and urban features ensures that living in Bedford is appealing to all.

-We aim to put the spotlight on Bedford, highlighting everything all that is great.
+We aim to put the spotlight on Bedford, highlighting everything that is great in the area.

 So, if you are thinking of living in Bedford, these are our top 8 reasons to consider moving there.

-Bedford was voted as the second-best place to live in the East of England by the Sunday Times in 2018!
+Bedford was previously voted as the second-best place to live in the East of England by the Sunday Times!

 Their review highlighted the importance of the Castle Quarter.